tc39/notes/es9/2018-05/may-22.md

 New Proposals: Intl.NumberFormat options by Shane Carr.

 SCR: Over a dozen requests for various new number format features.
 The spirit is to most of the features to make the API more thorough.
-It already supports many of the features, and we add four “measuring” features (i.e. things like gallons, the forms them into a localized string.
+It already supports many of the features, and we add four "measuring" features (i.e. things like gallons, the forms them into a localized string.

 SCR: Also number formatting (with commas or decimal precision), and scientific notation have become very popular methods for people to implement, so we're proposing adding them to ECMAScript.
 Showing the sign on numbers.
 To show a change in something, like an increase of 43¢.
 I'm working on a proposal for July to spec these new features.
 I propose this for Stage 0 today.